build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

     unzip <downloaded_jboss.zip>

-## 2. Create a simple Java EE Application
+## 2. Create a Simple Java EE Application

 Let's create a very simple Java EE application that can be replaced by your real app.
-In your project directory we need to create this:
+In your project directory, create this:

     myapp
       --WEB-INF